exasol/error-catalog/README.md

 Exasol's "Error Catalog" (short "EC") is a project that collects individual error lists from project repositories and generates a catalog that can be viewed with a web browser.

+**You can view it at the [exasol error-catalog web site](https://exasol.github.io/error-catalog/).**

 This catalog contains the error codes, descriptions and mitigation information for all scanned projects.

 ## Local Usage

+Usually there is no need to generate the catalog.
+Instead, you can simply use the [online version](https://exasol.github.io/error-catalog/).

 You can use this tool to generate an HTML error code catalog: